webfucktory/python-double-ended-queue/README.md

 # Deque

-An asynchronous deque package based on the asyncio queue with FIFO and LIFO support for Python.
+An asynchronous deque Python package based on the asyncio queue.

 ## Getting started